AlexisRuiz00/Proyectopsp-grupo1/README.md

 </br>
 <a name="6"></a>

-# ACTIVIDAD 7: Diagramas de secuencia
+# ACTIVITY 7: Sequence Diagrams
 </br>
 </br>